 Tick Tock offers free ring cleanings, and we recommend you have that done every 4-6 months or so.
 If you notice it needs spot cleaning in between, a toothbrush and warm slightly soapy water will help remove dirt.
 Always clean underneath exposed stones to make sure light can properly reflect off of them and keep them shiny.
 Before you do any hardcore scrubbing, check to make sure all of your prongs are tight and stable.
 If they are loose, have them repaired at Tick Tock immediately or you stand the chance of losing a stone.

 Sterling jewelry that is not worn often has a much faster tarnishing rate.
 Bright sun also speeds up tarnishing, so avoid wearing jewelry while swimming or sun tanning.
 Lotions, perfumes, and hair products are not good for sterling either.
 While not being worn, store sterling in an airtight plastic bag.
 Keeping a piece of chalk in the drawer with your jewelry will also help keep humidity down in storage.
 To remove tarnish, soak sterling silver jewelry in ½ cup white vinegar and 2 tablespoons baking soda for 2 hours and rinse with warm water.
-Dry with a microfiber or lint free flannel cloth.
+Dry with a microfiber or lint-free flannel cloth.
 Tick Tock carries a sterling cleaning solution that would work even better.

 Plain gold pieces

 A soft toothbrush and Dawn dish soap in water will shine up plain gold jewelry.
 Always take off your gold jewelry before showering because other soaps will damage your gold.
 There is no substitute for having your gold professionally cleaned.
-At Tick Tock it’s free and will get it the cleanest.
+At Tick Tock, it’s free, and will get it the cleanest.

 After checking your prongs and making sure there are no loose stones, your earrings and necklaces can be rinsed with water and Dawn dish soap.
 Scrub under the stones lightly with a toothbrush to keep the bottoms clean and create more sparkle.
-Jewelry cleaner from Tick Tock Jewelers will always do the best job.
+Jewelry cleaners from Tick Tock Jewelers will always do the best job.